OpenCAGE/AssetEditor/README.md

 A tool to browse and modify Alien: Isolation's various asset PAK archives.

-The latest stable version can be downloaded [by clicking here](https://github.com/OpenCAGE/AlienPAK/raw/master/Build/AlienPAK.exe).
+The latest stable version can be found in the Build folder.

-Check out [CommandsEditor](https://github.com/OpenCAGE/CathodeEditorGUI) to edit COMMANDS.PAK files.
+Check out the [Commands Editor](https://github.com/OpenCAGE/CathodeEditorGUI) to edit COMMANDS.PAK files.

 ## Currently supported